Skip to main content

 How long should security lights stay on?

-Most homeowners set them to stay on between 5 and 10 minutes.
+Most homeowners set outdoor motion lights to stay on for 5 to 10 minutes after activation

 How do I turn my security light off?